Big Blue Report: Giants Welcome Back Eli Manning..To The Front Office - Back Sports Page

-Eli Manning is back with the Giants… in a front office roll.
+Eli Manning is back with the Giants… in a front office role.

 That’s right one of the biggest names in franchise history returns to the originzation in a non playing roll in the front office as he will use his ties with with the fans which runs very deep due to the longevity of his career, and it’s those relationships that his new responsibilities will tap into, as he’ll help with initiatives stretching across business development, marketing and community and corporate relations.